 These guides to the Massachusetts learning standards help families understand what students are expected to know and be able to do by the end of each grade.
 Designed to help families and teachers work together to support learning, the guides are available in English, Spanish, Brazilian Portuguese, and Simplified Chinese.
 Click here for information on learning standards for each grade.

-At the Chenery Middle School we believe that homework is important.
+At the Chenery School we believe that homework is important.
 It helps students learn responsible work habits.
-Developing a regular routine of doing homework is also important to prepare students for success at Belmont High School.
+Developing a regular routine of doing homework is also important to prepare students for success at Belmont Middle School.
 That does not mean, however, that more homework is necessarily better.
 The important question to ask when considering homework is not “How much homework should be given?” but "What is the right type of homework to give?"

 Effective homework assignment possesses three qualities: